Semi-continuity for conductor divisors of \'etale sheaves: Introduction

 \subsection{Acknowledgement}

 Both authors would like to thank A. Abbes and Y. Cao for stimulating discussions and valuable comments.
-H. H. is supported by the National Natural Science Foundation of China (Grants No. 12471012) and the Natural Science Foundation of Jiangsu Province (Grant No. BK20231539).
+We are grateful to the anonymous referee for a careful reading and for many useful comments and suggestions.
+Some part of this work was done during the first named author's stay at IHES in July 2024.
+Both authors would like to thank the institute for the hospitality.
+H. H. is supported by the National Natural Science Foundation of China (Grant No. 12471012) and the Natural Science Foundation of Jiangsu Province (Grant No. BK20231539).